acautin/distributed-state-example/README.md

 ## Disclaimer ##

-This is just an excercise to learn more about erlang and otp, probably there are a lot of better ways of doing this.
+This is just an exercise to learn more about erlang and otp, probably there are a lot of better ways of doing this.

 This example was motivated by an interesting discussion on the [Zurich erlang user group](https://groups.google.com/forum/?fromgroups#!topic/zurich-erlang-user-group/WXroj2IPm8I).